robertbasic/aoc2017/README.md

 My original solution to puzzle 1 was the solution to puzzle 2, so...
 Yeah.
 Read and re-read, and re-read some more, folks!

+## Day 9

+Going step by step for puzzle 1 was the right way to go:

+ - cancel out stuff
+ - remove garbage
+ - count score

+Most problem had with cancelling out stuff, because I kept looking back in the input string, instead of in the output string.

+Turns out going step by step proved to be really helpful for the 2nd puzzle, because I already had the function for cancelling out stuff, which doesn't count towards the total garbage removed.
+The rest was counting the number of characters between the opening `<` and closing `>`.